The Cairngorms Up-Close: Gallery

 Where and when encountered: Nethy Bridge on 25 August 2022

-About: Distortions to the leaves of nettle caused by the gall mite Dasineura urticae can be encountered from the far north to the far south of Great Britain.
+About: Distortions to the leaves of nettle caused by the gall mite Dasineura urticae may be encountered from the far north to the far south of Great Britain.

 Robin's pin-cushion (Diplolepis rosae)